What is wildfire?

 A wildfire, wildland fire or rural fire is an uncontrolled fire in an area of combustible vegetation occurring in rural areas.
 Los Angeles County faces wildland fire threats due to its topography, rainfall patterns and fire-adapted vegetation.

-Which parts of LA County are affected by wildfires?
+Which parts of Los Angeles County are affected by wildfires?

 While all of California is subject to some degree of fire hazard, there are specific features that make some areas more hazardous.
 The California Department of Forestry and Fire Protection (CAL FIRE) is required by law to map areas of significant fire hazards based on fuels, terrain, weather, and other relevant factors.
 These zones, referred to as Fire Hazard Severity Zones (FHSZ), influence how people construct buildings and protect property to reduce risk associated with wildland fires.